Although children and young people (CYP) with SEND are more at content, contact and conduct risks, risks do not always lead to harm.

-Although children and young people (CYP) with SEND are more at content, contact and conduct risks.
+Although children and young people (CYP) with SEND are more likely to experience content, contact and conduct risks.
 Risks do not always lead to harm.
-It’s likely that CYP may talk to strangers online while gaming or in a group chat, or may experience negative comments, but the key thing is to ensure they know how to recognise warning signs to prevent this turning into harm
+It’s likely that CYP may talk to strangers online while gaming or in a group chat, or may experience negative comments, but the key thing is to ensure they know how to recognise warning signs to prevent this turning into harm.

-Interacting with others online through social media or other platforms has become an important part of CYP’s lives and even more so for those with SEND.
+How is socialising online different for CYP with SEND?
+Interacting with others online through social media or other platforms has become an important part of CYP lives and even more so for those with SEND.

 Connecting, creating, and sharing with others online brings a range of benefits which can support a child’s wellbeing, including: